eastgenomics/iscan_to_dnanexus/README.md

 - `ISCAN_DIR`: path to parent folder containing iScan output data
 - `UPLOAD_AGENT_PATH`: path to DNANexus Upload Agent executable (see https://documentation.dnanexus.com/downloads#upload-agent)
 - `DX_PROJECT_ID`: Target DNANexus project identifier
+- `ARCHIVE_DIR`: path to a folder where files will be moved after upload.
+The subdirectory file structure remains the same for each dataset moved to archive.

 See `iscan_upload.conf.example` for a template.